docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 ##Product explorer

 The product structure is displayed as a tree view where each node represents an assembly which is expandable.

+{% image /assets/images/documentation/dev/tree_structure.png "Tree structure of a product"%}

-The node itself is clickable in order to display its main properties.
+The node itself is clickable in order to display its subparts as a list.
+And a click on the icon right to the node opens the node's main properties.

+{% image /assets/images/documentation/dev/refresh_tree.png "Refresh tree"%}
+{% image /assets/images/documentation/dev/toggle_comments.png "Toggle comments"%}
+{% image /assets/images/documentation/dev/optional.png "Optional"%}
+{% image /assets/images/documentation/dev/has_substitutes.png "Has substitutes"%}
-{% image /assets/images/documentation/en/tree_structure.png "Tree structure of a product"%}
+{% image /assets/images/documentation/dev/is_substitute.png "Is a substitute"%}

 Sometimes, especially for complex products, locating a part in the tree could be cumbersome.
 Look at the above example.
-To facilitate this operation, there is a search bar on the top left allowing you to easily find a part from its number.
+To facilitate this operation, there is a search bar on the top left allowing you to easily find a part from its number or name.

 {% image /assets/images/documentation/en/search_bar.png "Search bar"%}